 - Barefisted Monk: Specializes in Fighting-type Pokemon.
 He himself is also one.

 - Brainwashed and Crazy: He was not a willing member of the Elite Four, he merely wanted to be the best fighter.
-Agatha used her Ghost-type Pokemon to control him and wiped his memory of it so he doesnt even know he is being controlled.
+Agatha used her Ghost-type Pokemon to control him and wiped his memory of it so he didnt even know he was being controlled.

 - The Brute: The first of the Elite Four to battle (chronologically) and probably regarded as the weakest.